Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Always in the front row.

-If you haven't heard the show before, basically what we do here is we take it in turns to
+If you haven't heard the show before, basically what we do here is we're taking in turns

 We go away, do a bit of research, then bring it back.